Mihalic2040/Mihalic2040/README.md

 <h3 align="left">Languages and Tools:</h3>
 And have a keyboard and a monitor.
 And a laptop!
-Maybe even in a mouse
+Maybe even a mouse